Introduction#

 The herein obtained optimal maximum likelihood parameters \(\mathbf{w}_{ML}\) and \(\beta_{ML}\) can then be resubstituted to obtain the predictive distribution for the targets \(y\).

-To arrive at the full Bayesian curve-fitting approach we now have to apply the sum and product rules of probability
+To arrive at the full Bayesian curve-fitting approach, we must apply the sum and product rules of probability.

 The Bayesian curve fitting formula is hence